-Avery Holton has butted heads with Nathan since they first met a year ago when he joined the staff of the PowerUp! gym.
+Ex-government agents Nathan Kraft and Avery Holton have butted heads since they first met.
 Nathan gets impressions from touching objects.
 Avery sees the future.
-Nathan is fun, loves men, and craves adventure like a drug.
-Avery likes discipline, is quiet but not closeted about his bisexuality, and does the job like a professional, a carryover from his days in the Marine Corps.
+Nathan is fun, loves men, and craves adventure.
+Avery likes discipline, is quiet about his personal life, and does the job like a professional, a carryover from his days in the Marine Corps.
 Thrust together on a mission that links to Nathan’s childhood, the pair will have to learn to trust each other.
 It will take all their psychic skills and an acceptance of their growing love to defeat an evil out to get Nathan and everyone he loves…before it’s too late.

 Avery dumped the body he’d been carrying onto one of the beds and rotated his shoulder.
 With any luck, no one had followed them back to the hotel, and come the morning, tonight would be a forgotten episode.
 With as much alcohol as the idiot on the bed had consumed, he’d be lucky to survive a massive hangover when he woke.